"Hey, Marina! Got any plans for the holidays?"

 "They're amazing!"
 There was far more excitement in Marina's voice than anticipated.
 "Now I can work on music in the evening, without upsetting my neighbors!"

 "Gh!
 I-is everything alright?"
 Marina half shouted, a wild look of concern in her eyes.
+She was tense, like she was reaching for something on her hip that wasn't there.

 Seeing the panic on her face, Pearl instantly grabbed Marina's free hand.
 "Hey, breathe.
 I wouldn't bring you to something dangerous."